0xPwny/Apkatshu/README.md

 ./Apkatshu.sh APKTOOL file.apk

+**fixed** :

+- add more regex to get more mails
+- .smali for JADX , and .java for APKTOOL

+on work :
+- hide JADX stdout / stderr

-- Special thanks @chmodxx , @b1337k , @ubernoob for their support
+## Special thanks @chmodxx , @b1337k , @ubernoob for their support